apache/yunikorn-site/docs/design/quota_preemptor.md

 ### Preemption Fence & Preemption Delay

 Existing Preemption related properties like preemption.policy, preemption.delay should not be considered or used in conjunction with this [preemption](#motivation) as the objective is completely different from the other one.
 In addition, the reason for not considering preemption.policy (fence) into account especially for the child queues underneath the current parent queue being worked upon is to avoid unbiased and incorrect decisions.
 A fence is a unidirectional way of traversing down the hierarchy and preventing going upwards to look for victims.
 Quota change also traverses down the hierarchy to apply the change.
 So, there is no reason to bring the fence into account.
 In addition, Choosing Victims only from Non fenced child queues doesn’t seem to be a fair way of running the selection process.
-In case of having Fenced child queues fenced underneath the current parent queue doesn’t allow us to complete the quota change enforcement through preemption at all.
+In case of having Fenced child queues fenced underneath the current parent queue doesn’t allow us to complete the quota enforcement through preemption at all.
 Hence, preemption.policy should not be considered.

 Queue=\>properties=\>preemption.delay should not be confused with above discussed Quota Change Preemption delay [Queue=\>resources=\>preemption.delay](#quota-preemption-configuration) and treated differently as earlier has been introduced to compensate for the scheduling cycle interval and used only in the scheduling cycle core path.